Barrett’s Esophagus

 Welcome to Barrett’s Esophagus!
-While you may not have heard much about this widespread condition, you really should learn more about how to identify Barrett’s Esophagus Symptoms as more and more people are suffering from this ailment without realizing it.
+While you may not have heard much about this condition, you really should learn more about how to identify the symptoms of Barrett’s Esophagus as more and more people are suffering from this ailment without realizing it.
 And if not treated, the consequences can be severe.
-With this website, I hope to spread greater awareness and understanding of Barrett’s Esophagus, barrett’s esophagus symptoms and related conditions which may lead to it.
+With this website, I hope to spread greater awareness and understanding of Barrett’s Esophagus, the symptoms and related conditions which may lead to it.

 Barrett’s Esophagus and My Father